aejjolly/Imperial-ML-AI-Capstone-BBO/README.md

 This project consists of eight black box functions of growing dimensionality that mirror real-world style ML challenges.
 This project requires the optimisation of unkown functions using limited information reflecting a Bayesian optimisation style challenge.

-The gaol is to find the maximum of eight unknown functions by:
+The goal is to find the maximum of eight unknown functions by:

 - Submitting a query each week using Bayesian optimisation strategies to determine which point to explore next
 - Review the resulting output each week and make informed decisions around exploration, exploitation and strategy to select the next point to update the function